fieldtrip/website/faq/open_data.md

 The FieldTrip tutorials include a lot of smaller datasets that are available for download.
 These datasets are listed in [this frequently asked question](/faq/what_types_of_datasets_and_their_respective_analyses_are_used_on_fieldtrip).

-Note that other MEG/EEG data analysis toolboxes like SPM, MNE, EEGLAB and BrainStorm also share tutorial datasets.

 On the [Donders Repository](https://data.donders.ru.nl/collections/published), [OpenNeuro](https://openneuro.org) and on [Zenodo](https://zenodo.org) you can find many publicly accessible EEG, MEG and fMRI datasets.

-On [DataCite](https://search.datacite.org) and on [Google Dataset Search](https://datasetsearch.research.google.com) you san search for datasets.
+On [DataCite](https://search.datacite.org) and on [Google Dataset Search](https://datasetsearch.research.google.com) you san search for datasets that are hosted in publicly accessible repositories.

+Other MEG/EEG data analysis toolboxes like SPM, MNE, EEGLAB and BrainStorm also share tutorial datasets.

 ## Other MEG datasets